JustinGOSSES/HoustonScienceCity/README.md

 At this time, I have a single map with all the job search data points as well as three geojsons for hospitals, schools, and libraries from the city of Houston's open data portal.
 I also have a json of various twitter posts with the #actuallylivingscitentist hashtag in the Houston area grouped around zip code centroids.
 I have not put the twiter data onto a map yet.

 #### Methods (in progress):
 Most of the datapoints come from the job search data.
 Basically I start with a list of science jobs, I look for those jobs programatically in the Houston area over the last 30 days and get back the names of all the companies advertising for that job or a very similar sounding job.
-I then take that list of companies and use the google places API to return all the addresses of that company in Houston.
-I then put those locations with the science job title tied to that location on the map.
-Eventually, I will use a random forest machine learning to clean up the data as there seems to be at least 20% false positives in the data right now.
+I then take that list of companies and use the google places API to return all the addresses of each company in Houston.
+I then put those locations on the map.
+If clicked, a tool tip will pop up with job title used in the search.
+Eventually, I will use a random forest machine learning to clean up the data as there seems to be at least 20% false positives in the job search location data right now.

 ### In Progress:
 The most immediate next step is to use machine-learning to clean up all the false positives in the data.
-After that, the next steps will be around making the maps more user friendly and telling a story.
+After that, the next steps will be around making the maps more user friendly such that they can tell a story.

 ### Current Github Location:
 https://github.com/JustinGOSSES/HoustonScienceCity.git